-Violence and harassment targeting Asian and Pacific Islander (API) people became increasingly visible across the United States, Canada, and the UK in 2020 and 2021.
-But the recent attacks are only the latest episodes in a long and complex history of oppression, marginalization, and violence targeting API people.
-Most school curriculum fails to adequately address API histories and identities, which contributes to a widespread lack of acknowledgment or understanding of the root causes of anti-API hate today and can make it challenging for teachers to address anti-API hate.
+Violence and harassment targeting Asian American and Pacific Islander (AAPI) people has become increasingly visible across the United States, Canada, and the UK over the last few years.
+After a painful series of attacks and violence across the country, we learned this month of a church shooting targeting a community of Taiwanese Americans that is now being investigated as a hate crime.
+But the recent attacks are only the latest episodes in a long and complex history of oppression, marginalization, and violence targeting AAPI people.
+Most school curriculum fails to adequately address AAPI histories and identities, which contributes to a widespread lack of acknowledgment or understanding of the root causes of anti-AAPI hate today and can make it challenging for teachers to address anti-AAPI hate.

-In April 2021, I interviewed nine educators who work in five different schools in the San Francisco Bay Area, Chicago, New York City, and Toronto about the conversations they have had with their students about recent incidents of anti-API violence and how they incorporate API histories into their curriculum.
-The educators I talked to expressed how crucial it is to address these topics in school.
-Eunhae Ha, who teaches English at KIPP King Collegiate High School in San Lorenzo, California, told me, “every hour, every day that it’s not being addressed, I think API students specifically, they feel that and it’s hard.”
+In April 2021, we interviewed nine educators who work in five different schools in the San Francisco Bay Area, Chicago, New York City, and Toronto about the conversations they have had with their students about recent incidents of anti-AAPI violence and how they incorporate AAPI histories into their curriculum.
+The educators we spoke to expressed how crucial it is to address these topics in school.
+Eunhae Ha, who teaches English at KIPP King Collegiate High School in San Lorenzo, California, told me, “every hour, every day that it’s not being addressed, we think AAPI students specifically, they feel that and it’s hard.”

-In the United States, Asian American and Pacific Islander (AAPI) Heritage Month is drawing to a close, but it is vital that teachers continue to learn, plan, and teach API histories throughout the year.
-This blog post shares some ideas for steps you can take to prepare for teaching about anti-API violence or API histories.
-Forthcoming blog posts will share ideas from the nine educators I talked with on how you can respond to recent instances of anti-API hate in your classroom, develop deeper curriculum on API histories and identities, and work towards systemic change in your school.
+In the United States, Asian American and Pacific Islander (AAPI) Heritage Month is drawing to a close, but it is vital that teachers continue to learn, plan, and teach AAPI histories throughout the year.
+This blog post shares some ideas for steps you can take to prepare for teaching about anti-AAPI violence or AAPI histories:

 - Lean into Discomfort